merenlab/merenlab.org/data/micr-obs-future/index.md

 ./run_anvi_profile_cluster.sh
 ```

+{:.notice}
+Following this, there are multiple avenues one can take.
+We will describe the one that led to the figure seen in the manuscript in detail.
+The other avenues we took on the way to get there were 1) generating anvi'o projects such that all samples that had any reference genome at the required ≥10x cov and ≥0.5 det were included and 2) generating anvi'o projects such that each reference genome project includes only those samples where the specific reference genome for that project was found at ≥10x cov and ≥0.5 det.
+They will be described a bit more briefly first (mainly, the scripts will all be collapsed but can be extended if you are interested).

+#### Generating anvi'o projects for all samples that passed filtering (inclusive)

+Here, each reference genome project included all samples that had **any of the 51 reference genomes at ≥10x coverage and ≥0.5 detection, even if the sample met these thresholds for a different reference genome than the one the project is based on**.
-#### Generating a merged anvi’o profile

-To convert the sample-level `profile-db`s (of our selected samples) into a single `profile-db` (also called a merged profile database) we used [`anvi-merge`](https://anvio.org/help/7.1/programs/anvi-merge/).
+For this, we first generated a merged anvi’o profile db that combines all sample-level `profile-db`s (of our selected samples) into a single `profile-db` using [`anvi-merge`](https://anvio.org/help/7.1/programs/anvi-merge/).
 Basically, this takes the alignment data from each sample (each contained in its own sample-level `profile-db`) and combines them into a single database that anvi’o can look through more easily.

+---

+<details markdown="1"><summary>Click to see how we did that</summary>

 The basic command is:
 ```bash